-The PopART trial
+The HPTN071 (PopART) trial

-Communities have been randomized to arms A (full intervention prevention package plus ART regardless CD4 count), B (full intervention prevention package plus ART according to government guidelines) or C (standard of care).
-At each site of the intervention sites, interventions are delivered to the entire community of approximately 40 000 people by a cadre of community workers with referrals to government Primary Health Care (PHC) clinics.
-Community workers provide clients with condoms, screen and refer relevant clients to government clinics for HIV, TB and STI treatment and voluntary male medical circumcision (VMMC).
+The HPTN 071 or PopART study is a cluster-randomized trial which aims to determine the impact of two community-level combination prevention packages, both of which include universal HIV testing and intensified provision of HIV/ART care, on population-level HIV incidence.
+The study is being conducted in 9 communities in South Africa and 12 in Zambia.
+Communities were randomized to arms A (full intervention prevention package plus ART regardless CD4 count), B (full intervention prevention package plus ART according to government guidelines) or C (standard of care).
+Following changes to ART guidelines during the study, Arm A and B both offered ART regardless of CD4 count from Oct 2016 onwards.
+Despite this change the study is still well powered to evaluate the primary outcome, HIV incidence.
+At each of the arm A and B sites, interventions were delivered to the entire community by a cadre of Community HIV-care providers (CHiPs) with referrals to government Primary Health Care (PHC) clinics.
+CHiPs provided clients with condoms, screen and refer relevant clients to government clinics for HIV, TB and STI treatment and voluntary male medical circumcision (VMMC).